-Another approach for running bytecode programs on browsers is to use a bytecode interpreter written in Javascript.
-O'Browser [4] shows that this is indeed feasible, at least for short programs.
+Another approach for running bytecode programs on browsers is to use a bytecode interpreter written in JavaScript.
+O'Browser [14] shows that this is indeed feasible, at least for short programs.
 But the performance hit is high.

-9. Future Work
+9. FUTURE WORK

-The compiler was started as an experiment: when compiling OCaml bytecode to Javascript, was it possible to get acceptable performance as well as keep the size of the generated code moderate?
+The compiler was started as an experiment: when compiling OCaml bytecode to JavaScript, was it possible to get acceptable performance as well as keep the size of the generated code moderate?
 The result, as shown by the benchmarks, is well beyond our expectations.
 But there is always room for improvement.
 In particular, there remains some low-hanging fruits regarding code size.
 A better choice of variable names, taking into account the scope of variables, could yield a 10 to 15% improvement in code size.
-This requires a liveness analysis followed by graph coloring, as if performing register allocation [11, 22].
+This requires a liveness analysis followed by graph coloring, as if performing register allocation [30, 31].

 A natural application of the compiler is for multi-tier programming.
-It would be interesting to extend the Ocsigen Web programming framework [3] to provide a uniform framework where OCaml is used both on the server and on Web browsers.
-The challenge here is to find a natural way to write programs that run on both sides.
+We have extended the Ocsigen Web programming framework [32] to provide a uniform framework where OCaml is used both on the server and on Web browsers.

 We are interested in reusing the front-end of the compiler to target other languages.
-Native code could be generated through the LLVM compilation framework [13].
+Native code could be generated through the LLVM compilation framework [33].
 This would yield an alternate native code compiler, more portable than the current one.
 Other possible targets include the Java and .Net virtual machines, or the Dalvik virtual machine, to run OCaml programs on Android.
 A difficulty with these targets is the generation of typed bytecode from untyped bytecode.
 Finally, the compiler could also be made to output optimized OCaml bytecode.
 This would be especially interesting for resource-constrained systems, such as microcontrollers.